qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/fixing-common-data-metadata-issues.md

-A `.vrt` file that sits alongside the xlsx file containing the above will allow ogr2ogr to transform the data into a GeoPackage, GeoJSON, etc. Note that the VRT file has the same filename as the data, enabling our tool to autodetect it.
+A `.vrt` file that sits alongside the xlsx file containing the above will allow ogr2ogr to transform the data into a GeoPackage, GeoJSON, etc. Note that the VRT file has the same file name as the data, enabling our tool to auto-detect it.

-Note the `EPSG` code, the name of the sheet containing the data, and the data filename are encoded in the VRT.
+Note the `EPSG` code, the name of the sheet containing the data, and the data file name are encoded in the VRT.
 Also note the `<GeometryField>` tag contains the column names of the X and Y fields.